timruiterkamp/web-app-from-scratch-18-19/README.md

 > Diagram will be added soon

 ## What design patterns and best practices did I use

+> Will be added when there is more content

 ## What do I want to add to the project?